The Australian Immunisation Handbook 10th Edition

 The product information for Pediacel states that this vaccine is indicated for primary immunisation of infants from the age of 6 weeks and may also be used as a booster dose for children from 15 to 20 months of age who have previously been vaccinated against diphtheria, tetanus, pertussis, poliomyelitis and Haemophilus influenzae type b.
 The ATAGI recommends that, when appropriate, this product may also be used for either catch-up of the primary schedule or as a booster dose in children aged <10 years.

 The product information for Adacel and Boostrix (reduced antigen content dTpa) states that these vaccines are indicated for booster doses only.
 The ATAGI recommends instead that, when a 3-dose primary course of diphtheria/tetanus toxoids is given to an adolescent/adult, dTpa should replace the 1st dose of dT, with 2 subsequent doses of dT.
-If dT is not available, dTpa can be used for all 3 primary doses, but this is not routinely recommended.
+If dT is not available, dTpa can be used for all 3 primary doses.

 The product information for Adacel states that vaccination in pregnancy is not recommended unless there is a definite risk of acquiring pertussis.
 The product information for Boostrix states that the vaccine should be used during pregnancy only when clearly needed, and the possible advantages outweigh the possible risks for the fetus.
 The ATAGI recommends that pregnant women receive a dose with every pregnancy.